er-umang-sharma/Core-Java-Notes/day12/day12.md

 Some of the examples of Java IO we have been using are `System.in` for standard input stream from console and `System.out` for standard output streams to console.

-Java can read and write to & from either character or binary pipes.
+Java can also read and write to & from either character or binary pipes.
 Pipe is a virtual data pipe, which can exist between two concurrent processes or two concurrent threads.
 And the data exchange between two threads- consumer and producer threads is carried out by using these virtual binary pipes.

 User of pipes: Sometimes we don't want to save the data in a persistent data store like databases, but is only used for transit, in that case we use pipes.